 A few other options

-The above three apps cover just about every type of user, but here are a few more things to try if none of them are quite what you want.
+The above three apps cover just about every type of user who wants RSS for Mac, but here are a few more things to try if none of them are quite what you're looking for.

-This list only included native macOS apps, but you could use a web service in your browser.
+This list only included native macOS apps, but you could use a web service in your browser, like a Safari RSS reader.
 Check out our list of the best free web-based RSS readers to learn more.

 RSS Bot is a free menu bar app for quickly keeping up with headlines.
 It's light on features, sure, but great if you just want to see headlines and click on a couple occasionally.

 Vienna is another free and open-source option that doesn't offer syncing and looks like something from 2009.
-Try it if NetNewsWire isn't quite what you're looking for.
+Try it if NetNewsWire isn't right for you.